Bo-Yuan-Huang/Docker-Ubuntu-Dev/README.md

 ### Get the Ubuntu Bionic image with development packages installed

-A pre-built image with packages in [setup.sh](base/setup.sh) is available in Docker host
+A pre-built image with packages listed in [Dockerfile](base/Dockerfile) is available in Docker host
 ``` bash
 docker pull byhuang/ubuntu-dev:base
 ```

-To create a customized image, modify ``base/setup.sh`` and build
+To create a customized image, modify ``base/Dockerfile`` and build
 ``` bash
 cd base
 docker build -t my-image .